kubestellar/kubestellar/docs/content/direct/core-chart.md

   --set-json='WDSes=[{"name":"wds1"},{"name":"wds2"}]'
 ```

 2. Install a new chart with a different name.
-This choice does not requires to relist the existing control planes, but requies to disable the reinstallation of KubeFlex and PCHs:
+This choice does not requires to relist the existing control planes, but requires to disable the reinstallation of KubeFlex and PCHs:

 ```shell
 helm upgrade --install add-wds2 oci://ghcr.io/kubestellar/kubestellar/core-chart --version $KUBESTELLAR_VERSION \